About this Guide

 - What are the limits of the instructor’s ability to help students stay engaged and be successful thinkers and learners?

 Recognizing these potential sources of friction can help a new and/or seasoned online teacher prepare positive solutions or employ methods to minimize or avoid these pitfalls and create a positive learning experience for everyone.
-This guide addresses these potential challenges while also providing numerous suggestions and best practices to make the online teaching and learning experience exciting and positive for instructors and students.
+This guide addresses these potential challenges while also providing numerous suggestions and effective practices to make the online teaching and learning experience exciting and positive for instructors and students.

 Your Online Work Environment